Dr Beryl Gilroy

 About Dr Beryl Gilroy

-“In the tradition of Black women who write to come to terms with their trauma, or alternatively to understand the nature of their elemental oppression, I wrote to redefine myself and put the record straight. ”
+“In the tradition of Black women who write to come to terms with their trauma, or alternatively understand the nature of their elemental oppression, I wrote to redefine myself and put the record straight. ”

 Dr Beryl Gilroy, Leaves in the Wind: Collected Writings, 1998